-A new design for turbine blades is said to overcome most of the handicaps of conventional designs including cost, manufacturing complexity, and maintenance.
+A new design for turbine blades, inspired by windmill blades, is said to overcome most of the handicaps of conventional designs including cost, manufacturing complexity, and maintenance.
 Inspiration came from a classic Dutch windmill that used several sections of canvas on each blade.
 Instead of canvas, the student pilot and inventor Phillip Ridings began questioning conventional reasoning, “Why not use small and more aerodynamic winglets supported by a frame?
 The blade would cut through the air, like a knife, yet capture all the winds power by simply connecting these smaller more efficient airfoils to the leading and trailing edges?”

 “The blade would be lighter than conventional designs of the same length, made of only six components, and modular so that worn or damaged sections could be easily replaced.”
 Ridings began thinking about different designs after hearing news of a wind farm’s turbine blades that needed replacing well before the end of their expected lifespan.

 Conventional blades come with high costs in their manufacturing and transport.
 They are also difficult to maintain and inspect.
 Ultrasound and acoustics analysis provide limited insight.
 Ridings states that this new blade design would remove the guesswork because there are no hidden internal components.

 What’s more, he adds, the new design would produce more power because it generates more torque all the way to the root.
 Through his own research, he discovered that one-third of a conventional blade from the root does nothing to generate lift, it’s merely there to support the full weight of the blade.